lodrantk/instagraf/README.md

     * fit straght line to data and get parameters

 **To-do list:**

-* FORM VALIDATION: how to?
+* FORM VALIDATION: ... at the moment it is all done _server-side_, except for item (1.).
+If any of the functions for generating plots return ANY error (Exception), a simple error message is displayed at the bottom of the form.
+    1. validate that file is uploaded (client-side)
-    * validate that file is uploaded (client-side), is in fact `.csv` and that data is plottable (no double commas) (server-side)
+    2. validate that file is in fact `.csv` and that data is plottable (no double commas) (server-side)
-    * validate input formula (server-side)
+    3. validate input formula
-    * validate input data (equal lengths of all data sets) (server-side or client-side)
+    4. validate input data (equal lengths of all data sets) ... all other input fields should be fool-proof.
-    * all other form input fileds are fool-proof? ... what about very large files, very large data sets, very wide domains?

-* function plot precision?
+* function plot precision? ... at the moment fixed at 100000 points between x_min and _max.
 * customizable image size?
-* add _toolbar_ to help write function expressions: `^ -> **`, `x -> *` ...
+* add _toolbar_ to help write function expressions: `^ -> **`, `x -> *` ... at the moment solved with a tooltip
-* č, š, ž work in labels when plotting from home-page, but not from graph-page?

 ## Status
 My project is: _in progress_.